inigo-llc/guides/development/workflow/README.md

  - Pick issues that are unassigned and part of the current milestone.
 1. Work on some internal projects.

+## Recording what you did
+- Record your hours by the end of day.
+Make sure to allocate them to projects and/or specific github issues.

+# Monthly Workflow
+## Recording what you did
+- Double check your hours for the month.
+- Turn in your hours by the 1st of the month.

 # Specific tools
 - [Communication](/development/workflow/communication)
 - [Git](/development/workflow/git)